 Soundtracking your Monday morning with an eclectic mix of (mostly) new music and some old favourites, reviews, interviews and more.
 Email: [email protected] / Instagram: @sufferingjukebox4zzz

-Nick's Pick of the Week is MC Yallah and Debmaster's Gaudencia.
-You can hear the whole album in all the usual places, or purchase it here https://hakunakulala.bandcamp.com/album/gaudencia and my review can be read below.
+Nick's Pick of the Week is Ragana & Drowse's Ash Souvenir, which was released last Friday, November 14th.
+You can hear it in all the usual places, or purchase it here; https://ragana.bandcamp.com/album/ash-souvenir and my review can be read below.

 Nick Stephan